Surgical terminations after 12 weeks unlikely to be widely available this year

 “A medical practitioner carrying out a medical procedure, which includes the prescribing of a drug or medicine, intended to end the life of a foetus within the provisions of the legislation will not be subject to prosecution,” Dr Holohan states, in a letter to the Institute included as an appendix in the document.

-For some parents, the guidelines warn, termination of pregnancy in Ireland “may still not be an option,” the guidelines state.
+For some parents, termination of pregnancy in Ireland “may still not be an option”, the guidelines warn.

 “This may be for complex reasons including legislative restrictions in Ireland for non-fatal but major foetal anomalies, the need to travel to another country for treatment, financial or social considerations, as well as to access specific medical procedures.”